Los Boricuas: Reunions (2013-2024)

 On July 1, 2013, Alejandro Franqui, the president of a promotion named Perfect Stars Wrestling (PSW) announced that its first show would serve as a homage to Los Boricuas.
 The event was scheduled for August 24, 2013, and would also support SER de Puerto Rico, a non-profit organization.
 This was followed by a series of skits where Savio Vega started recruiting the members of Los Boricuas.
 On the first, released on July 6, 2013, where he visited a surprised Castillo at a gym, remembering some of their time at WWF.
 The second aired two days later, depicting him confirming Castillo to Franqui and contacting a similarly surprised Estrada through Skype, who also confirmed his presence.
 This marked Estrada's first wrestling-related appearance in years.
 The final segment was published on July 9, 2013, instead featuring Pérez randomly entering Vega's office and confirming that he was going to join his fellow Boricuas.
 Like with Estrada, Pérez was abandoning a prolonged period of inactivity, making his first appearance in over a year since performing as president of the IWA.
 However, when the promotion's debut was postponed, this homage was cancelled.
 On July 19, 2013, Los Boricuas joined the World Wrestling League (WWL), with all but Estrada joining the promotion's roster.
 In storyline, they were recruited to feud with the AAA World Trios Champions, Los Psycho Circus.
 The first encounter between both teams concluded without a clear winner, being ruled a double countout.
 On September 8, 2013, Los Boricuas defeated Los Psycho Circus.

 On June 15, 2014, Castillo reappeared in the World Wrestling Council, where he joined Pérez.
 This variant was recognized as another reunion of Los Boricuas and was alternatively called "The Caribbean Express".
 At Summer Madness, Pérez and Castillo defeated a team known as Los Templarios to win the WWC World Tag Team Championship.
 The following week, Castillo lost a singles match that enabled a rematch for the titles.
 On July 11, 2015, independent promotion New Wrestling Revolution announced that another incarnation of Los Boricuas formed by Vega and Pérez would be appearing in an event named Summer Revolution held weeks later.
 Performing as heels, the tag team was brought in to work a feud with a stable known as La Revolución.

-On April 4, 2024, Los Boricuas reunited at the 2024 edition of the WrestleCon Mark Hitchcock Memorial Supershow at the 2300 Arena in Philadelphia, Pennsylvania along side Nathalya Perez to take on the FBI consisting of Little Guido and Tommy Rich teaming up with Deonna Purrazzo.
+On April 4, 2024, Los Boricuas reunited at the 2024 edition of the WrestleCon Mark Hitchcock Memorial Supershow at the 2300 Arena in Philadelphia, Pennsylvania alongside Nathalya Perez to take on the FBI consisting of Little Guido and Tommy Rich teaming up with Deonna Purrazzo.